Workflow is a legacy feature for Chef Automate, which was designed for managing changes to both infrastructure and application code.

 Chef Automate accelerates the adoption of continuous delivery and encourages DevOps collaboration.
 It provides a proven, reproducible workflow for managing changes as they flow through the pipeline from a local workstation, through automated tests, and out into production.

 Chef Automate handles many types of software systems.
 Use it to:

-- Upload new and updated cookbooks to the Chef server that manages your infrastructure and applications
+- Upload new and updated cookbooks to the Chef Infra Server that manages your infrastructure and applications

 - Publish new and updated cookbooks to a Chef Supermarket installation